YvonneAonyango/BookQuotes-Fullstack/README.md

 ## Project Overview
 This project is a full‑stack application where users can register, log in, add and store books, and document their favourite quotes.
 Quotes are not required to be associated with books.
-The frontend is built with Angular, and the backend uses a .NET 9 API deployed via Render with a PostgreSQL database.
+The frontend is built with Angular 20, and the backend uses a .NET 9 API deployed via Render with a PostgreSQL database.

 ### Frontend (Angular)